 Organisations with poor leadership suffer.
 Organisations with poor leadership for a long time suffer a lot.
-I imagine all the officers in this year's team will hold future managers to an even higher standard than they otherwise might have.
+I imagine all the officers in this year's team will hold future managers to an even higher standard than they otherwise might have, and (to be crude) "hire slow, fire fast" is likely to be a phrase we all take seriously in future.